chrisglein/chrisglein.github.io/_drafts/2025-02-20-Music-Education.md

 Billy Idol's "Cradle of Love" was a major hit that showcased his signature blend of punk rock and pop.
 The song's success was bolstered by its memorable music video and helped maintain Idol's popularity into the '90s.
 It was featured in the soundtrack of the movie "The Adventures of Ford Fairlane," further increasing its exposure.
 "Cradle of Love" remains one of Idol's most recognizable and enduring songs.

-### Wild Thing - Tone-Loc (1988)
-<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/0gljI0CtjpdZK6ecidfxto?utm_source=generator&theme=0" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-"Wild Thing" was a breakthrough hit for Tone-Loc and one of the first rap songs to achieve mainstream success.
-The song's catchy beat and humorous lyrics helped pave the way for the integration of hip-hop into popular music.
-Its success marked a significant moment in the acceptance of rap music in the mainstream.
-"Wild Thing" remains a classic example of early hip-hop's crossover appeal.

 ### You Got It (The Right Stuff) - New Kids on the Block (1988)
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/4buDeg67vos7KP1yHrS9wl?utm_source=generator&theme=0" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
 [I'll Be Loving You (Forever)](https://open.spotify.com/track/1cy5US2dffz6QGBAIzOGkq?si=2c3ec6fe44c34c44)